-The analysis of multimodal interactions and parasocial attractions describes the common patterns used to induce ASMR experiences through audio-visual media.
+The analysis of multimodal interactions and parasocial attractions describes the common patterns used to create ASMR experiences.
 Our work depicts common ASMR interactions but does not contrast their effects with other online content.
 This section summarizes that the ASMRtists deliver ASMR effects through three experience patterns: multimodal social connection, relaxing physical intimacy, and sensory-rich activity observation.